jlane8/210cse_03/README.md

-# Jumpeer
+# Jumper
 If you love thrill and danger, you've come to the right place.
 Jumper is a game that will have you on the edge of your seat.
-Someone has jumped, but they are wearing a parachute.
+Someone has jumped, and they are wearing a parachute.
 There's a problem, though; the cords are tangled and if you can't guess the secret word before the chute is fouled, the jumper falls to their demise.
 Can you solve the problem in time?
 The jumper's survival is up to you!

 ---
 ## Getting Started